 The classic or traditional design need not typically be outdated, as it can bear the steps and guide one to the new, trusts illustrator, Luis Pinto.
 Finding impact and expressiveness in styles of the past, he finds them to be relevant in the context of the new.

 CG.
-How much of a role do you feel the traditional design and art plays in the way you illustrate?
+How much of a role do you feel the traditional art plays in the way you illustrate?

 I really love sketchbooks.
 But traditional media keeps me focused and open to something unexpected.
 It’s an interesting ritual where the illustrator turns himself into an alchemist.